 While sweet potatoes in themselves are not an unfamiliar food, there are varieties that you may not be familiar with … like the elusive “white sweet potato,” for one.
 Check out this article that includes images depicting several (not all) varieties – Types of Sweet Potatoes and Why You Should Be Eating Them so you can more easily identify your options when you hit the shops (lots of regular grocers carry them, but you can typically find them in shops like Whole Foods and Asian markets).
 You may find in your area that you can find Caribbean or Jamaican varieties – these are similar in appearance to the Japanese variety.
 I personally find that the white fleshed varieties provide a texture that is more similar to a regular potato and they tend to be less sweet than a regular sweet potato/yam.
 If you have your eye on the purple sweet potatoes, those are kind of fun, and you can find a few recipes posted in the AIP Recipe Collection Facebook Group as well.
 If you’re in the USA and have access to Amazon, check out my AIP Storefronts under “Groceries.”

 These banana lookalikes are crazy amazing and pretty much have AIP Super-Powers!
 This is probably one of the unfamiliar foods I’m most grateful to have found on the AIP.
 Depending on their ripeness they can be used in all kinds of baked goods and dishes – from potato salad and potato chip substitutes to waffles, pancakes, cake, rice, nacho replacements and so much more!
 You’ll find LOTS of recipes that call for them in the AIP Recipe Collection Facebook Group, but first, take a moment to get acquainted with their health benefits here – Plantains: 7 Reasons to Add to Your Diet (NOTE: The recipes linked at the bottom of the article are not necessarily AIP compliant).
 Intrigued?
 Learn more about how to peel and prepare plantains here – Plantains 101.
 Ready to get cooking?
-Check out this recipe round up that includes recipes from around the web and how to use plantains at various stages of ripeness, and even recipes that use plantain flour – Plentiful Plantains – Recipe Round Up (NOTE: Not all recipes will be 100% AIP compliant, so watch for tricky ingredients and additives).
+Check out this recipe round up that includes recipes from around the web and how to use plantains at various stages of ripeness, and even recipes that use plantain flour – Plenty of Plantains – Over 150 AIP Plantain Recipes.

 Cassava / Yuca

 You’ll find Cassava flour is called for in a LOT of AIP baking recipes – it’s probably THE go-to flour for recipe creators because it reacts the most like a traditional flour.
 Cassava can sometimes be confused with Tapioca Flour/Starch, but you should know that the two are very different things and can not be used interchangeably in all cases, so I encourage you to read my post – Arrowroot vs. Tapioca vs. Cassava.
 Cassava / Yuca root/tuber is so much more than just a great flour!
 It can be used as a potato substitute, you can make pizza crust out of it and even french fries!
 You can buy it as a root/tuber in the produce section or pre-prepared (peeled) in the freezer section.
 As a word of warning, these guys are a challenge to peel and prep, but it can be done.
-Learn more about them in this article – Cassava (Yuca) 101 – (NOTE: The recipe included on this page is NOT AIP compliant – I’m sharing it for the info about Yuca and how to clean and chop it, so circle back to the AIP Recipe Collection Facebook Group if you’re looking for ways to use your new-found friend!)
+Learn more about them in this article – Cassava (Yuca) 101 (NOTE: The recipe included on this page is NOT AIP compliant – I’m sharing it for the info about Yuca and how to clean and chop it, so circle back to the AIP Recipe Collection Facebook Group if you’re looking for ways to use your new-found friend!)

 Eddoes / Taro